-This entry was posted on Sunday, September 19th, 2021 at 19:27 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, September 19th, 2021 at 19:27 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 The occupation forces, headed by a daring deputy regiment commander, attacked with blows, teargas and stun grenades a convoy of activists and “Combatants for Peace” leading a water tanker to a Palestinian community near the illegal settler outpost ‘Avigail’ – many activists were wounded, others arrested; Israeli soldiers fired teargas on kindergartens and schools in Hebron on Tuesday, and on Friday evening a settler fired live ammunition at the homes of Palestinain families in the Wadi Haseen neighborhood in town; Tanks on an army maneuver drove by a school at Tyassir, soldiers fired teargas grenades into the school and dozens of students were hurt; 217 Palestinians were injured on Friday by the IDF’s attack against demonstrators protesting settlers’ landgrab in the villages of Beita and Bet Dajan; Judo-Nazis severely stabbed a Palestinian at Jerusalem’s Agripas mall; the Israeli police arrested a resident of Khalat a-Dab’a (Daba’a- Arabic for hyena) who shared a picture of a dead hyena online;

 photo: Israeli deputy regiment commander Maor Moshe in action against a demonstrator from the ‘Combatants for Peace’ convoy delivering a water tanker to a Palestinian community near the illegal outpost ‘Avigail’ on Friday, September 17, 2021

 South Hebron Hills